CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Experimental Protocol

 \subsubsection{TREC participant baselines.}

-For each evaluation campaign (2020 and 2021), we also compare our model with the best, the median and the lowest TREC CAsT participants presented in the two overviews \cite{dalton_cast_2020,dalton_cast_2021}, where participant are ranked according to the nDCG@3 metric.
+For each evaluation campaign (2020 and 2021), we also compare our model with the best, the median and the lowest TREC CAsT participants presented in the two overviews \cite{dalton_cast_2020,dalton_cast_2021}, where participants are ranked according to the nDCG@3 metric.
+Please note that we are not able to assess if results are significant since we report the effectiveness metrics presented in the TREC overview \cite{dalton_trec_2020,dalton_cast_2021}.